lokriet/trust-o-meter/README.md

 ### Trust-o-Meter
+A social network for tracking mutual trust level, created for characters of an online RPG.

-This is a MERN stack social network PWA, that uses sockets for auto updates.
+This is a MERN stack PWA, that uses sockets for auto updates.

 Working demo can be found here: https://trust-o-meter.firebaseapp.com/